 The GMAT exam has five sections including the writing assessment, and measures a distinct set of skills.
-Those include:
+Those four skills include:

 Generally, the types of things a school might ask for in place of GMAT results would vary depending on the specific skills, knowledge, and experience valued by that program.
 Here are a few examples of the types of materials you might need to submit.

 - Alternate test scores (like the GRE, LSAT, MCAT, etc.)

 - Evidence of current professional certification relevant to the program in question (such as CPA, CFA, PMP, FINRA, Six Sigma, etc.)